-Yale study says children don’t have Lyme, but medically unexplained symptoms
+Yale doctor says children don’t have Lyme, but medically unexplained symptoms

-The term MUS has been used in patients with significant symptoms without a physical disease.1 The term also includes individuals with overlapping clusters of symptoms such as irritable bowel syndrome, fibromyalgia or chronic fatigue.
+The term “medically unexplained symptoms” (MUS) has been used in patients with significant symptoms without a physical disease.1 The term also includes individuals with overlapping clusters of symptoms such as irritable bowel syndrome, fibromyalgia or chronic fatigue.

-The most common symptom attributed to MUS is pain, including diffuse myalgias, arthralgias, low back pain, headache, and dysuria.1 Other symptoms include fatigue and insomnia, tinnitus, atypical facial pain, chest pain, palpitations, dyspnea, bloating, nausea, abdominal discomfort, constipation, and diarrhea, chronic pelvic pain, dyspareunia, vulvodynia, and dysmenorrhea, pseudoseizures, dizziness, weakness.1
+The most common symptoms attributed to MUS: pain, including diffuse myalgias, arthralgias, low back pain, headache, and dysuria.1 Other symptoms include fatigue and insomnia, tinnitus, atypical facial pain, chest pain, palpitations, dyspnea, bloating, nausea, abdominal discomfort, constipation, and diarrhea, chronic pelvic pain, dyspareunia, vulvodynia, and dysmenorrhea, pseudoseizures, dizziness, weakness.1

 MUS is presumed to be a psychiatric diagnosis.
 Treatment of MUS has been dominated by talk therapies.2 Dr. Unigwe writes that “persons with medically unexplained symptoms are often not perceived as having chronic, enduring, mental and physical illness.”

-Lyme disease patients may be misdiagnosed as MUS, in part due to the poor sensitivity of the two-tier diagnostic test for Lyme disease.
-Forty-one percent of 104 patients with physician diagnosed erythema migrans rashes were seronegative before and after treatment in a recent study.3
+Lyme disease patients may be misdiagnosed as MUS, in part due to the poor sensitivity of Lyme tests.
+Out of 104 patients diagnosed by an EM rash, 41% tested negative before and after treatment.3

-The majority of seropositive individuals on both acute and convalescent serology had a positive IgM western blot and a negative IgG western blot.
-Dr. Rebman and colleagues from the Lyme Disease Research Foundation in Lutherville explain “these findings underline the difficulty for rheumatologists in identifying a prior exposure to Lyme disease in caring for patients with medically unexplained symptoms or fibromyalgia-like syndromes.”3
+The majority of seropositive individuals on both acute and convalescent serology had a positive IgM and a negative IgG western blot.
+“These findings underline the difficulty for rheumatologists in identifying a prior exposure to Lyme disease in caring for patients with medically unexplained symptoms or fibromyalgia-like syndromes.”3

-Lastly, whether it is our patient or our child, seeking second medical opinions, consulting with other specialists and vigorously researching every avenue that might improve the health and quality of life for that child is of the utmost importance.
+Editor’s Note: Whether it is our patient or our child, seeking a second medical opinion, consulting with other specialists and vigorously researching every avenue that might improve the health and quality of life for that child is of the utmost importance.
 No physician should discourage families from seeking to find treatment that works and will bring relief to their child.

 - Isaac ML, Paauw DS.
 Medically unexplained symptoms.
 The Medical clinics of North America.
 May 2014;98(3):663-672.